Stay compliant with the latest regulations

 What is the purpose of the EU AI Act and who is in scope?

-AI literacy – coming into effect from February 2025
+AI literacy – in effect since 2 February 2025

 Regarding AI literacy, the EU AI Act emphasises its importance as a foundational principle.
 Organisations are required not only to understand but also to actively manage the risks associated with AI technologies, ensuring these systems are used responsibly and ethically to safeguard your organisation and its stakeholders.
 AI literacy involves understanding the opportunities and risks of AI, applying technical knowledge appropriately, and considering the broader societal impacts of AI.